I present here the STorM32-BGC project. It is a controller for brushless gimbals with 3 axes, and is based on a STM32 32-bit microcontroller.

 III.
 Firmware o323BGC

-For the description of the firmware see the STorM32-BGC wiki.
+For how to use the firmware see the STorM32-BGC wiki.
 Here only some technical infos are given.

-To the best of my knowledge the o323BGC firmware/STorM32BGC board is currently the only functional free/open source 3-axis gimbal controller which provides these features:
+To the best of my knowledge the o323BGC firmware/STorM32-BGC board is (still) the only functional free/open source 3-axis gimbal controller providing these features: